-Ten college sports men with diagnosed supraspinatus clinically tendinitis in acute state were selected for this study.
+Ten college sports men with clinically diagnosed supraspinatus tendinitis in acute state were selected for this study.
 Their age was between 20 -

 25 years.
-The subjects had symptoms for over various periods ranging between one The subjects were to two weeks. randomized into two treatment groups of five each.
+The subjects had symptoms for over various periods ranging between one to two weeks.
+The subjects were randomized into two treatment groups of five each.
 First group (G1) underwent phonophoresis treatment in abducted position and the second group (G2) underwent phonophoresis treatment in adducted and internally rotated position.
-Visual analogue scale was used to assess the progress of the treatment.
-Visual analogue scale is a widely used subjective evaluation and measurement of intensity of pain.
+Visual analogue scale was used to assess the progress of the treatment. analogue scale is a widely used subjective evaluation and measurement of intensity of pain.
 Analysis of covariance was used in the study.